SDSilicus/ccda-xslt-vulnerabilities/README.md

 I set up a [HealthVault](https://www.healthvault.com) account and discovered that as a patient, I could send Direct messages to my clinician account in Friendly Web EHR.
-Using this account, I tried sending documents with the exploits that I had discovered in my CDA.xsl explorations, but to no avail.
+Using this account, I tried sending documents with the exploits that I had discovered previously, but to no avail.

 And then on a hunch I tried adding a `CDATA` block to a C-CDA narrative text element, to create something like: